Outis09/8-Week-SQL-Challenge/Case Study #4 - Data Bank/Customer Transactions.md

     FROM customer_transactions
 GROUP BY 1;
 ```
-I selected the distinct transaction types which i used to group the count of the distinct number of customers and total amount.
+I selected the distinct transaction types which I used to group the count of the distinct number of customers and total amount.
 So the query will display the distinct transaction type, the number of transactions from distinct customers and the sum of transactions for each transaction type.

 **Results:**